-The affirmative vote of the holders of a plurality of the votes cast at the annual meeting is required for the election of the director nominees (Proposal 1).
-Therefore, the nine (9) director nominees who receive the most votes from the holders of the shares of our common stock for their election will be elected.
+The affirmative vote of the holders of a plurality of the votes cast at the annual meeting is required for the election of the director nominees (Proposal 2).
+If the proposal to approve the amendment to the Company's bylaws is approved by the Company's shareholders, the eleven (11) director nominees who receive the most votes from the holders of the shares of our common stock for their election will be elected.
+However, in the event the proposal to approve the amendment to the Company's bylaws is not approved by the Company's shareholders, the nine (9) director nominees who receive the most votes from the holders of the shares of our common stock for their election will be elected.

-The ratification of Grant Thornton LLP's appointment as the Company's independent registered public accounting firm (Proposal 2) will require the affirmative vote of the holders of a majority of the votes cast at the annual meeting.
+The ratification of Grant Thornton LLP's appointment as the Company's independent registered public accounting firm (Proposal 3) will require the affirmative vote of the holders of a majority of the votes cast at the annual meeting.